 - Build your network and connections.

-7 Cross Promotion Ideas to Get You Started
+7 Cross Promotion Ideas & Examples to Get You Started

 First, look for locally owned small businesses in your area, especially any that seem like their customers may be similar to yours or their offering may be in the same market or industry as you.
 Then, get to work with our top 7 ideas for cross promotion with local businesses.

 1. Trade counter space for small business promotional materials.

 You would be surprised at the number of local businesses that display a bulletin board or dedicate counter space for other local postings.
 So it’s time to go make some new friends and do some cross brand promoting!

 If a business you approach already has a dedicated space where they share business cards and flyers for other businesses, politely ask how you might be able to get in on the action.
-If they don’t already take advantage of cross promotions, probe to see if they’d be willing to start.
+If they don’t already take advantage of cross promotion marketing, probe to see if they’d be willing to start.
 In either instance, don’t forget to offer to return the favor!